Managing affairs for someone else

-Most people associate incapacity with age related problems, like dementia.
-However, a young person can lose capacity because of an accident or medical condition, or may have learning disabilities that mean they need help with making decisions.
-Some people have fluctuating conditions and need help only some of the time.
 In some cases a person may only need help with their financial affairs but in others a greater degree of assistance or supervision may be required, for example, with issues of personal welfare.
 Capacity can be impaired gradually, or suddenly as a result of an accident or illness.
 A doctor will be able to say whether the person whose affairs you are thinking about managing is an adult with incapacity.

 What does managing someone’s affairs involve